toumoro/tm_migration/README.md

   Upgrade wizard to migrate `grid elements` to `container` content elements.

 - **SQL Migration Upgrade Wizard**
   Upgrade wizard that allows execution of custom SQL scripts during the migration process, useful for applying additional database adjustments.
+  ⚠️ **Notice:** To use this wizard, you must create a `migration.sql` file at the root of your TYPO3 project.
+This file should contain the SQL statements you want to apply during the migration.

 ---